iturdikulov/notes/data breach.md

 ---
-title: Data breach
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Data breach

 > A data breach is a [[computer security|security]] violation, in
 > which sensitive, protected or confidential data is copied, transmitted,